Cricket: Sri Lanka V New Zealand Test Scoreboard - UrduPoint

 Cricket: Sri Lanka V New Zealand Test Scoreboard

-Scoreboard at the end of Sri Lanka's first innings on day three of the second and final Test against New Zealand in Colombo on Saturday
+Scoreboard at stumps on day three of the second and final Test between Sri Lanka and New Zealand in Colombo on Saturday

-Colombo, (APP - UrduPoint / Pakistan Point News - 24th Aug, 2019 ) :Scoreboard at the end of Sri Lanka's first innings on day three of the second and final Test against New Zealand in Colombo on Saturday: Sri Lanka (overnight 144-6) D.
+Colombo, (APP - UrduPoint / Pakistan Point News - 24th Aug, 2019 ) :Scoreboard at stumps on day three of the second and final Test between Sri Lanka and New Zealand in Colombo on Saturday: Sri Lanka (overnight 144-6) D.

 Karunaratne c Watling b Southee 65 L. Thirimanne c Williamson b Somerville 2 K. Mendis c Watling b de Grandhomme 32 A. Mathews c Watling b Boult 2 K. Perera lbw b Boult 0 D. de Silva b Boult 109 N.